 The Center for Distributed Ownership advances research, policy design, and cross-sector coalition building in support of a single proposition: that broad and durable prosperity requires broad and durable ownership of productive capital by ordinary Americans.

-CDO advances an alternative framework: Universal Basic Ownership.
 The core argument is structural.
-When returns to capital consistently exceed returns to labor, income policy alone cannot produce broadly shared prosperity.
-The variable that matters — the one that distinguishes the financially secure from the financially precarious — is not what people earn.
+When returns to capital consistently exceed returns to labor — as they have in every OECD economy since the 1970s — income policy alone cannot produce broadly shared prosperity.
+The variable that distinguishes the financially secure from the financially precarious is not what people earn.
 It is what they own.
+Ownership is the mechanism.
+Everything else is management.

 We work at the intersection of academic research, policy design, and legislative advocacy to develop the specific mechanisms — capital accounts, worker ownership structures, community land equity, reformed asset taxation — that can distribute ownership at scale without dismantling the market mechanisms that generate the returns worth distributing.